United States Court for China: Jurisprudence

 The question as to what constituted "common law" led to severe difficulties, because U.S. federal law did not cover many criminal offenses or civil matters (which were normally provided for by U.S. state law).
 The Ninth Circuit provided a solution to this conundrum in the case of Biddle v.
-United States, where it was held that the laws of the Territory of Alaska or the District of Columbia were federal law and could be applied by the court.
-(Note: Judge Charles S. Lobingier gave detailed evidence on the workings of, and application of law by, the court and extraterritoriality in China to the House Committee on Foreign Affairs in 1917.)
-As a result, Judge Lobingier would later hold that "there can be no half way adoption of that doctrine; it includes all such laws or none.
+United States, where it was held that the laws of the Territory of Alaska or the District of Columbia were federal law and could be applied by the Court.
+(Note: Judge Charles S. Lobingier gave detailed evidence on the workings of, and application of law by, the Court and extraterritoriality in China to the House Committee on Foreign Affairs in 1917.)
+As a result, Judge Lobingier later would hold that "there can be no half way adoption of that doctrine; it includes all such laws or none.
 It cannot logically be restricted to any particular class of acts.
 It is just as applicable to civil laws as to criminal; just as 'necessary' in respect to corporations as to procedure."